percona/percona-server-mysql-operator/source/RN/Kubernetes-Operator-for-PS-RN0.1.0.rst

 The already existing `Percona Distribution for MySQL Operator <https://www.percona.com/doc/kubernetes-operator-for-pxc/index.html>`_ is based on Percona XtraDB Cluster.
 It is feature rich and provides virtually-synchronous replication by utilizing Galera Write-Sets.
 Sync replication ensures data consistency and proved itself useful for critical applications, especially on Kubernetes.

-The new *Percona Distribution for MySQL Operator v2* is going to run Percona Server for MySQL and provide both regular asynchronous (with `semi-sync <https://dev.mysql.com/doc/refman/5.7/en/replication-semisync.html>`_ support) and virtually-synchronous replication based on `Group Replication <https://dev.mysql.com/doc/refman/8.0/en/group-replication.html>`_.
+The new *Percona Distribution for MySQL Operator 2* is going to run Percona Server for MySQL and provide both regular asynchronous (with `semi-sync <https://dev.mysql.com/doc/refman/5.7/en/replication-semisync.html>`_ support) and virtually-synchronous replication based on `Group Replication <https://dev.mysql.com/doc/refman/8.0/en/group-replication.html>`_.

-**Version 0.1.0 of the Percona Distribution for MySQL Operator v2 is a tech preview release and it is not recommended for production environments.**
+**Version 2.0.0-alpha of the Percona Distribution for MySQL Operator is a tech preview release and it is not recommended for production environments.**

-You can install *Percona Distribution for MySQL Operator* on Kubernetes, `Google Kubernetes Engine (GKE) <https://cloud.google.com/kubernetes-engine>`_, and `Minikube <https://minikube.sigs.k8s.io/docs/>`_.
+You can install *Percona Distribution for MySQL Operator* on Kubernetes, `Google Kubernetes Engine (GKE) <https://cloud.google.com/kubernetes-engine>`_, `Amazon Elastic Container Service for Kubernetes (EKS) <https://aws.amazon.com>`_, and `Minikube <https://minikube.sigs.k8s.io/docs/>`_.

 The features available in this release are the following: